bblease/redcoin/README.md

 Toil to earn rubles.
 Call a vote to execute another user and redistribute their coins if they get too rich.
 The more you toil, the more you earn, so watch your output!

 Why does this exist?
 Why not!
+This project has presented a challenge in learning Svelte and Solidity and using Python for off-chain computation.

 Creating a token, with Python and JS/TS applications running on top of it is a challenge